-A home occupation is a way for a property owner to conduct a small-scale, non-residential activity in his/her home or workshop as a secondary use.
+A home occupation is a way for a property owner to conduct a small-scale, non-residential activity in a home or workshop as a secondary use.

 - Any need for parking generated by the conduct of such home occupation shall be met off the street